conorholds/agent-database-tools/README.md

 ## Overview

-db-tools CLI provides two powerful ways to interact with your PostgreSQL databases:
+db-tools CLI provides two powerful ways to interact with your databases:

 1. **Direct Command Usage** - Traditional CLI commands for database operations
 2. **AI Agent Integration** - Natural language conversations with AI to explore and modify databases

 This dual approach lets you switch between precise command execution and conversational database management depending on your needs.

+### 🛡️ Enhanced Safety Features

+- **Test Database Validation** - All dangerous operations are tested in an isolated copy first
+- **Automatic Temporary Backups** - Encrypted backups created before dangerous operations (4-hour retention)
+- **CASCADE Protection** - Special warnings and validation for operations that affect multiple tables
+- **Multi-level Confirmation** - Requires explicit confirmation for dangerous operations
+- **Dependency Analysis** - Shows all affected tables and foreign key relationships

+### Supported Databases

+- **PostgreSQL** - Full support for PostgreSQL 12+ with native tool integration
+- **MongoDB** - Full support for MongoDB 4.0+ with collection management, queries, and all CRUD operations

 ## AI-Powered Database Management

 DB Tools CLI was designed specifically to work with AI assistants like Claude, ChatGPT, and other LLMs.
 This integration allows you to:

-- **Query databases using natural language** instead of SQL
+- **Query databases using natural language** instead of SQL or MongoDB queries
 - **Make database changes through conversation** rather than remembering command syntax
-- **Explore database schema intuitively** by asking the AI about your tables and relationships
+- **Explore database schema intuitively** by asking the AI about your tables/collections and relationships
 - **Troubleshoot database issues** by describing the problem in everyday language

 ## Why db-tools?

 - **Two modes, one binary** – traditional CLI flags when you need surgical accuracy, natural-language when you just want to _ask_.
-- **Schema-aware AI** – db-tools surfaces table/column metadata so your LLM can write safe SQL automatically.
+- **Schema-aware AI** – db-tools surfaces metadata so your LLM can write safe queries automatically.
 - **End-to-end workflow** – initialise, migrate, seed, back-up, restore and audit – all in one place.
-- **PostgreSQL-first** – leverages `pg_dump`, `pg_restore`, `psql`, and other native tools under the hood.
+- **Multi-database support** – Works with both PostgreSQL and MongoDB, with a consistent interface.

 ### Example Conversations